-Field Description Time configured (or reconfigured) The time with which the timer refreshes every time the ENTER key is presses.
-Timer type The type of the timer: Idle or Absolute.
+Field Description Time configured (or reconfigured) The time at which the timer refreshes every time the Enter key is pressed.
+Timer type The type of the timer: Idle or absolute.
+Timer value Displays the time, in minutes, for which to wait for confirma- tion.
+User Displays the username.

-Field Description

-Timer value Displays the time, in minutes, for which to wait for confirmation.

-User Displays the user name.